DynamiteKitty16/L5-SEAA/README.md

 4. Set up your database in AttendanceTracker/settings.py.
 By default, it's configured to use MySQL.

-5. Create the database in the virtual enviroment.
+5. Create the database in the virtual environment.
     a. python manage.py makemigrations
     b. python manage.py migrate

 6. Run the Django server:
     python manage.py runserver

-7. Create a Super User for the Django application. python manage.py createsuperuser
+7. Create a Super User for the Django application: python manage.py createsuperuser

 8. Access the application through your web browser at 'http://localhost:8000'.